Christian Quotations of the Day

 If you believe what you like in the gospel, and reject what you don't like, it is not the gospel you believe, but yourself.

 Very many deny that the Sacred writers wrote according to the rules of art.
 Nor do we contend for the contrary; for they wrote not according to art, but according to grace, which is above all art; for they wrote that which the Spirit gave them to speak.
-And yet they who wrote on art made use of their writings to frame their art from, and to compose its comments and rules.
+And yet they who wrote on art made use of their writings from which to frame their art, and to compose its comments and rules.

 The fact that a belief is subjectively determined does not mean that it is untrue; it may be a rationalization of our wishes and may, nevertheless, be in accordance with the evidence.
 Sometimes we are in the fortunate position of knowing that this is so.
 We may hold a belief to be true because we wish it to be true, and we may at a later date gratefully acknowledge that the evidence is strongly in its favour.
 It is by no means to be taken for granted that religious beliefs do not fall within this category.
 I make this point because many people argue as if it were sufficient to show that our religious beliefs are rationalizations, ... in order to disprove them; as if the fact that religious beliefs fulfilled our wishes and comforted our feelings was in itself a reason for supposing them to be false.